truenas/middleware/docs/userguide/index.rst

 Alert
 =====

 FreeNAS® provides an alert system to provide a visual warning of any conditions that require administrative attention.
-The Alert button in the far right corner will flash red when there is an outstanding alert.
+The "Alert" button in the far right corner will flash red when there is an outstanding alert.
 In the example alert shown in Figure 21a. one of the disks in a ZFS pool is offline which has degraded the state of the pool.